 The Executive and Council have always been accountable to a group of Trustees who were initially members of the Executive.
-This was formalised when the ACPGBI incorporated as a company limited by guarantee with charitable status in 2007-08.
-In 2016 a separate Board of Trustees was formed which was given considerable impetus with the appointment of an able Chairman in Bob Steele and some influential lay members who oversee governance and give assistance and advice to the Executive Committee, and particularly the Honorary Treasurer, in properly executing the charitable aims of the organisation.
+This was formalised when the ACPGBI incorporated as a Company Limited by Guarantee with Charitable status in 2007/8.
+In 2016 a separate Board of Trustees was formed and were given considerable impetus with the appointment of an able Chairman in Bob Steele and some influential lay members who oversee governance and give assistance and advice to the Executive committee, and particularly the Honorary

+Treasurer, in properly executing the charitable aims of the organisation.
 Whilst adding to an already complex bureaucracy, the formality of its structure, in any case a legal requirement of incorporation, ensures transparency of the Association in pursuance of its charitable objectives.

-The Bowel Disease Research Foundation (BDRF)
+Bowel Disease Research Foundation (BDRF)

 The importance of the role of the ACPGBI in supporting research was evident when the BDRF became its research charity arm.
-The foundation was unique in bringing together researchers, scientists and practitioners in a patient-orientated collaboration, but its formation was a struggle.
+The foundation was unique in bringing together researcher, scientist and practitioner in a patient orientated collaboration, but its formation was a struggle.

 Whilst first proposed and registered as a charity in the early 1990s and pump-primed with a donation of £1000 from the ACPGBI, the research foundation struggled to raise funds and needed members' covenant donations for several years.
 Issues with funding continued through the millennium.
 It was clear that much larger donations were needed to support research grants and the appointment of a dedicated professional fundraiser was essential.
-Agreement was eventually reached with the ACPGBI to support the BDRF with surplus profit from the Annual Meeting from 2003 onwards.
+Agreement was eventually reached with the ACPGBI to support BDRF with surplus profit from the Annual Meeting from 2003 onwards.
 By 2005 reserves had grown to an extent whereby research grants became available to ACPGBI members.

 The resultant drain on ACPGBI meeting profits catalysed the search for a dedicated fundraiser, which was in the interests of both parties.
-In 2006 the ACPGBI supported the appointment with a grant of £84 000 over 2 years.
+In 2006 the ACPGBI supported the appointment with a grant of £84000 over two years.
 The relationship between the two registered charities was complex but the arrangement was seen to be mutually beneficial.
 Although there was an urgent need for research foundation investment, it also presented a significant financial risk to both in the event of failure.
 In December 2006, Martyn Hall was appointed and a business case submitted to the ACPGBI.
-The name 'Bowel Disease Research Foundation' was agreed, but only after much argument.
-Even then the minutes refer to its naming as 'unattractive'.
+The name "Bowel Disease Research Foundation" was agreed, but only after much argument.
+Even then the minutes refer to its naming as "unattractive".
 In comparison with the speculative but pivotal decision to employ a full-time ACPGBI administrator 10 years earlier, Martyn's appointment was also a huge success.
-He consistently met fundraising targets set by the

-Association year on year and strengthened the BDRF as a core bowel disease research foundation charity.
-Grant applications followed, and within 3 years over 30 applications were occurring annually.
-The Research and Audit Committee acted as the advisory committee for grant adjudication, and its recommendations were strictly adhered to by the BDRF Trustees, thus ensuring scientific validity and subsequent endorsement by the National Institute for Health Research.
+He consistently met fundraising targets set by the Association year on year and strengthened BDRF as a core bowel disease research foundation charity.
+Grant applications followed and within 3 years over 30 applications were occurring annually.
+The Research and Audit Committee acted as the advisory committee for grant adjudication, and their recommendations were strictly adhered to by the BDRF Trustees, thus ensuring scientific validity and subsequent endorsement by NIHR.
 Peter Rowbottom took over as CEO in May 2016.
-The ACPGBI continued to support the BDRF but reduced its funding year on year as it became more secure and financially independent, boosted by a substantial legacy in 2011.
+The ACPGBI continued to support the BDRF but reducing its funding year on year as it became more secure and financially independent, boosted by a substantial legacy in 2011.
 The charity continues to support ACPGBI members with regular grants and latterly travelling fellowships specifically aimed at research quality improvement.

-The BDRF has funded 100 projects across 280 locations with 400 researchers.
-These have produced over 80 publications in peer-reviewed journals and many projects have gone on to receive further funding for larger clinical trials.
-In total, over £3 million worth of research has been funded by the BDRF.
+BDRF has funded 100 projects across 280 locations with 400 researchers.
+These have produced over 80 publications in peer reviewed journals and many projects have gone on to receive further funding for larger clinical trials.
+In total, over £3 million worth of research has been funded by BDRF.